 The land is zoned conservation and community facilities.

 There is no plan to change the current zoning.
-Council sees as a priority protecting the land's conservation and heritage values and ensuring it is used for community purposes.
+Council's priority is to protect the conservation and heritage values of the land and to ensure it is used for community purposes.

 Council has bought the property on behalf of the community and its final use will reflect the wishes of the community.
 A range of potential uses that will enhance our community are likely to be considered during consultation.